Watsonia Four

 Watsonia occulta, Rod SaundersWatsonia occulta, thinus, iNaturalist, CC BY-NCWatsonia occulta, thinus, iNaturalist, CC BY-NC

 Watsonia pillansii L. Bolus, syn.
 Watsonia beatricis J.W.Mathews & L.Bolus , syn.
 Watsonia socium J.W.Mathews & L.Bolus, is found from the Eastern Cape to KwaZulu-Natal where it is found in sandy soils mostly at low elevations near the coast.
 It usually has scarlet to orange flowers and is evergreen, preferring year round moisture.
-It flowers late spring to summer.
+It grows 50-120 cm high, and flowers late spring to summer.
 The first two pictures show variations in the color of the flowers and the third a large number blooming in habitat.
 Photos by Cameron McMaster.
 The fourth picture was taken by Rod Saunders.
 The last two photos were taken January 2010 in the Kirstenbosch National Botanical Garden by Mary Sue Ittner.

 Watsonia pillansii, Cameron McMasterWatsonia pillansii, Cameron McMasterWatsonia pillansii, Cameron McMasterWatsonia pillansii, Rod SaundersWatsonia pillansii, Kirstenbosch, Mary Sue IttnerWatsonia pillansii, Kirstenbosch, Mary Sue Ittner